 The Meadows is located less than an hour’s drive south of Rivers Casino in Pittsburgh, its closest geographical competitor.
 The card room features just 14 poker tables, but offers a view of live horseracing which can’t be beat.

 The poker room offers both No Limit and Limit Hold’em games, occasionally spreading PLO.
 Tournaments run twice daily, Monday-Saturday, with events occasionally scheduled for Sundays as well.
+Meadows also features a progressive Bad Beat Jackpot that starts at quad sevens and progressively pays higher amounts the better the hand rank is.

 The Meadows has also become an official stop on the Heartland Poker Tour, a televised poker tournament series.